 My feminist self could get my panties all in a bunch but it was 25 years ago and I’m going to assume times have changed at Grace Lutheran.

-Still, it was quite the trip down memory lane.
-This book seems one that could have been put together from a myriad number of social events at the time.
-It includes Layered Salad; a layering of lettuce and veggies that are topped and sealed with a mayonnaise/sour cream mixture with cheddar cheese and bacon scattered on top before being refrigerated for 8 hours before serving.
+There were several recipes that I can’t imagine making today including Layered Salad; a layering of lettuce and veggies that are topped and sealed with a mayonnaise/sour cream mixture with cheddar cheese and bacon scattered on top before being refrigerated for 8 hours before serving.

-Last but not least the recipe for Pretzel Salad with words like margarine, Cool Whip, jello and frozen berries just crying out to me to be revisited and revitalized.
+Last but not least the recipe for Strawberry Pretzel Salad with words like margarine, Cool Whip, jello and frozen berries just crying out to me to be revisited and revitalized.